Temperature Excursion Detection & Automated Rule Engines

 queue.task_done()

 This architecture relies on pre-loaded configuration and state initialization to meet sub-100ms latency targets.
-Cache Warming Strategies for Real-Time Rule Engines ensures that threshold profiles, calibration certificates, and product mappings are resident in memory before the first telemetry packet arrives, eliminating cold-start latency during shift changes or gateway reboots.
+Cache Warming Strategies for Real-Time Rule Engines ensures threshold profiles, calibration certificates, and product mappings are resident in memory before the first telemetry packet arrives, eliminating cold-start latency during shift changes or gateway reboots.

 Alert Routing & System Resilience